koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_14_time-limits-for-lodging.md

-# Time Limits for lodging Pre-Declarations (ENS, EXS)
+# Slide 14 of Lecture 7 contains information about Time Limits for lodging Pre-Declarations (ENS, EXS)

 # Description of the Image: Time Limits for Lodging Pre-Declarations (ENS, EXS)